Dale Brown (basketball): Summary of Brown's 25 years at LSU: 1972–1997

 Brown is the only SEC coach to have ever appeared in 15 straight national tournaments and only 11 coaches in NCAA history have made more consecutive NCAA appearances (10).
 Only Adolph Rupp of Kentucky has won more games in SEC history.
 Brown and Rupp are the only SEC coaches that had 17 consecutive non-losing seasons.
 Only 4 coaches in the SEC have won more conference championships, Adolph Rupp, Joe Hall, Tubby Smith, and Billy Donovan.

 Only seven coaches in the SEC have led their teams to two Final Fours or more while coaching SEC teams.
 They are Dale Brown, John Calipari, Billy Donovan, Joe B. Hall, Rick Pitino, Nolan Richardson, and Adolph Rupp.

 On nine occasions Brown was selected as the SEC Coach of the Year or Runner-Up.
 He was twice chosen as the National Coach of the Year.
-In a 10-year span from 1977–1986, LSU is the only school to finish in the first division of the SEC.
+In a 10-year span from 1977 to 1986, LSU is the only school to finish in the first division of the SEC.
 He has the distinction of beating Kentucky 18 times more than any coach in the nation.
 115 of 160 of his players received their college degrees.
 He is a member of the Louisiana Sports Hall of Fame and Basketball Coaches Hall of Fame.
 In 2004, he was inducted as an SEC Living Legend.
 In 2010, the Tiger Rag, the Bible of LSU sports, ranked Brown in the top 5 of the most influential people in LSU athletics history.
 He was selected by Bleacher Report as one of the 50 greatest basketball coaches in college basketball history.

 In 1982, Brown coached the West team in the College All-Star game, defeating the Bob Knight-coached East team, 102–68.
 In 1990, he coached the South team in the National Olympic Festival, winning the gold medal over the Lon Kruger-coached North team, 95–94.

 During Brown's era,LSU set the record for the 2nd, 3rd, and 4th largest paid attendance for a regular season game in college basketball history.